Mortgage Terms Glossary

 A mortgage registered against the title of a property which ranks behind the claims of the first mortgage lender.

-Permits a customer with a mortgage at another financial institution to transfer the mortgage to BMO Bank of Montreal.
+Permits a customer with a mortgage at another financial institution to transfer the mortgage to a new lender.

 The period ending at the maturity date of a mortgage loan.

-A mortgage where the interest rate fluctuates based on changes in the bank’s prime rate during the term.
+A mortgage where the interest rate fluctuates based on changes in the Bank of Canada’s prime rate during the term.